CJonesOveHevun/PeronalThesaurus/README.md

 # PeronalThesaurus
-Just a Personal Thesaurus, feel free to look and use my project
+Just a <i>Personal Thesaurus<i>, feel free to look and use my project